Stories

 Two of Kleyer’s own personal role models, Alev Kelter and Kate Zackary, are members of USA Rugby Women’s Eagles Sevens team.
 The Concussion Legacy Foundation is proud to partner with USA Rugby for the first ever USA Rugby Team Up Speak Up Week Sept.
 8- 14, 2019.
 Members of the USA Rugby community can pledge to participate and learn more here.

-Teams from every sport can participate in Team Up Speak Up.
+Teams from every sport can participate in Team Up Against Concussions.
 Get started here.